What is Tu Bishvat? A Celebration of Trees and Nature

 This is a zipper song so you can make it your own and move however you see fit- model movements, ask kiddos for suggestions- feel free to get creative.

-This is play and important work for babies and toddlers.
+This is play- AND it is also important work for babies and toddlers.

 Bang/drum